espruino/Espruino/README_Building.md

 Espruino is easy to build under Linux, for either for Espruino running on Linux or a board.

-The current reference OS for building is Ubuntu 16.xx, and the following can ensure problem free developement:
+The current reference OS for building is Ubuntu 16.04.1 LTS, and the following can ensure problem free developement:

 ### for Espruino